 7. Encourages Governments, the regional commissions, United Nations programmes, specialized agencies and other relevant international organizations and non-governmental organizations, in particular those representing industry, to strengthen their support for the implementation of the Globally Harmonized System by providing financial contributions and/or technical assistance for capacity-building activities in developing countries and countries with economies in transition;

-C Programme of work of the Committee
+C Scope and programme of work of the Committee

-Taking note of the programme of work of the Committee for the biennium 2021–2022 as contained in paragraphs 46 and 47 of the report of the Secretary-General,
+Taking note of the programme of work of the Committee for the biennium 2023-2024 as contained in paragraphs […] and […] of the report of the Secretary-General,

 Noting the relatively poor level of participation of experts from developing countries and countries with economies in transition in the work of the Committee and the need to promote their wider participation in its work,

+Noting also that following the reconfiguration of the Committee and the establishment of the Sub-Committee on the Globally Harmonized System in accordance with resolution 1999/65 of 26 October 1999, the scope of the work of the Committee was extended to cover not only transport of dangerous goods but also implementation and updating of the Globally Harmonized System,

 1. Decides to approve the programme of work of the Committee;